rudreshveerappaji/sdwan-apis/sdwan programmability lab-dcloud.md

 Once you are on windows machine, launch the Google Chrome browser.

-Open the box link `https://cisco.box.com/s/stnzfzldc37rit4dpd367b9iv79gptg0` in google chrome browser and click on download.
+Open the box link `https://tinyurl.com/romvn3s` in google chrome browser inside the windows machine (Very Important) and click on download.

 ![download](images/download.png)